feathersui/feathersui-website/learn/as3-starling/vertical-spinner-layout.md

 ---
-title: Using VerticalSpinnerLayout in the Feathers SpinnerList component (Starling version)
+title: Using VerticalSpinnerLayout in the Feathers SpinnerList component (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: VerticalSpinnerLayout
 ---